ming-hao-xu/rainbow-eats/README.md

 ---

 ## About Rainbow Eats
-A serverless, desktop web application for ordering food takeout from food trucks at Ritsumeikan University (Demo).
+A serverless, web application for ordering food takeout from food trucks at Ritsumeikan University (Demo).

 ## **Hosting at: https://rainboweats-frtny.mongodbstitch.com/**
 ---